asgardeo/asgardeo-mcp-server/README.md

 | `list_claims` | Lists claims in your organization | None |

 > [!NOTE]
-> If you are using a WSO2 Identity Server and planning to use `update_login_flow` tool, make sure to follow the steps in [Subscribe to AI features](https://is.docs.wso2.com/en/next/get-started/subscribe-to-ai-features/).
+> If you are using the WSO2 Identity Server and planning to use `update_login_flow` tool, make sure to follow the steps in [Subscribe to AI features](https://is.docs.wso2.com/en/next/get-started/subscribe-to-ai-features/).
 ---

 ## Example Prompts